khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 - Each part is a variant of a [token](/components/token/).
 - Filters are always used in combination with the [“search by confirmation” search box](/components/search/#search-by-confirmation) pattern.
 - Each filter can consist of only one value and can’t be repeated.
 For example, a list of issues can only be narrowed down by specifying one assignee.
+- If there are no matching filter results, follow the [empty search results](/regions/empty-states#empty-search-results) guidelines.

 ### Accessibility